 How to Cut an Acorn Squash

-Both have benefits.
-Merely cutting in half is of course easier.
-The thick skin and dense flesh make them hard to cut especially if you aren’t using the right knife.
+Cut it in Half.
+Merely cutting them in half might be the easiest way, but the thick skin and dense flesh of the squash make them hard to cut especially if you aren’t using the right knife.
 This also allows the squash to be it’s own little bowl and serving vessel.
+I suggest using a large knife or even a cleaver.

 The downside is that it takes longer to cook and doesn’t serve as many people.
 It is hard to cut a bowl of deliciousness with liquid in half.